 - Pay for a carer to cope with the demands of your condition.

-Critical illness protection expires after a pay out, or when the policy term ends and there is no cash-in value.
+Critical illness protection expires after a pay out is issued, or when the policy term ends.
+There is no cash-in value.

 A key benefit of critical illness cover is you can spend the pay out as you wish, at a time when you may need access to significant funds.

 Do not confuse critical and terminal illness cover – the latter pays out if you are diagnosed with a terminal illness and are predicted to die within 12 months.
 Often terminal illness cover is included as standard on a life insurance policy.